aliyaz13/Geotechnical-Borelog-Digitizer/README.md

 - Set header/footer cutoff regions to exclude unwanted areas.
 - Extract data from single or multiple pages into Excel format.

-It’s especially handy for **SPT logs, field sheets, or scanned borehole tables** where data columns are aligned visually but not tagged digitally.
+It’s particularly useful for **SPT logs, field sheets, or borehole records** where the text is digital yet **not arranged in consistent columns**, causing parsing errors in typical PDF tools.

 ---